 I am an Associate Professor of Political Science and McCausland Fellow at the University of South Carolina.
 I received my PhD from Stony Brook University in 2019.

-I am especially interested in how the social world intersects with the political world.
-I have investigated
+Broadly speaking, I study political behavior in American politics.
+I am especially interested in how the social world intersects with the political world, and I have investigated

 this in a few ways.
 First, I have examined how people’s desire to present themselves well to others shapes